simonmichael/hledger/hledger/hledger.m4.md

     1,23

-In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a space, comma, or period (different from the decimal mark):
+In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a comma or period (whichever is not used as decimal mark), or a space (any of these Unicode space characters: space, no-break space, en space, em space, punctuation space, thin space, narrow no-break space, medium mathematical space).

          $1,000,000.00
       EUR 2.000.000,00
     INR 9,99,99,999.00
+          1 000 000.00   <- ordinary space
-          1 000 000.9455
+          1 000 000.00   <- no-break space

 hledger is not biased towards [period or comma decimal marks][international number formats], so a number containing just one period or comma, like `1,000` or `1.000`, is ambiguous.